euns-kim/born2beroot/README.md

 #### 3-1)	sudo vs su

 Sudo authentification is through user's own password, whereas su authentification through the root user's password.
 You first need to assign a password to the root user and everyone has to know the root user's password to use su – it risks the system security.
-It is much more secure to the sudoers list and sudo than su for that reason.
+It is much more secure to use the sudoers list and sudo than su for that reason.

 #### 3-2)	sudo bash